-PHS251

-General Physics I
+PHS251 F General Physics I 5 cr. hr.

 This is a general course in physics which satisfies most physics requirements.
 The course includes the study of mechanics, physical properties of matter, heat, and thermodynamics for those students who have had trigonometry.
 Students must also enroll in General Physics I Laboratory.
 Prerequisite: Completion of MTH177 or MTH178, College Algebra, with a "C" or better and concurrent enrollment in MTH 183, Trigonometry.